ProjectPythia/projectpythia.github.io/content/pages/people.md

 ## Project Members

-In addition to the administration provided by the Principal Investigators, a great deal of ongoing work is being conducted and lead by:
+In addition to the administration provided by the Principal Investigators, a great deal of ongoing work is being conducted and led by:

 - Anderson Banihirwe (NCAR) [[@andersy005](https://github.com/andersy005)]
 - Drew Camron (Unidata) [[@dcamron](https://github.com/dcamron)]